mnguyencodes/restaurant-ordering-app/README.md

 # Restaurant Order App
 Working through Scrimba's Frontend Developer Career Path and applying what I learnt with each project.

-# Project Goals
+# Project Goals (DONE)

-The goals of this project are as follows:

-- Follow the design spec on Figma to ensure accurate and consistent design.
+- ~~Follow the design spec on Figma to ensure accurate and consistent design.~~
-- Render menu options dynamically using JavaScript.
+- ~~Render menu options dynamically using JavaScript.~~
-- Implement functionality to add and remove items from the menu.
+- ~~Implement functionality to add and remove items from the menu.~~
-- Create a payment modal with compulsory form inputs to ensure necessary information is collected.
+- ~~Create a payment modal with compulsory form inputs to ensure necessary information is collected.~~

 ## Installation
 To run this project locally: